craithel/craithel.github.io/index.md

  	<!--I grew up in Cincinnati, OH.
 In 2015, I received my B.A. in physics from Carleton College in Northfield, MN, where I worked with Dr. Joel Weisbergstudying radio pulsars. -->
 	<br>
 	<br>
  My current research is focused on understanding the exotic nuclear physics that govern the interiors of neutron stars, using astrophysical observations.
-Recently, I've been particular interested in how the dense-matter equation of state impacts gravitational waves emitted by neutron star mergers.
+Recently, I've been particularly interested in how the dense-matter equation of state impacts gravitational waves emitted by neutron star mergers.
 	<br>
 	<br>
 	<i>Please excuse the mess -- this website is currently under construction...</i>